platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference/single-runtime-image.md

 ---
-title: "Built-in Image"
+title: "Single-runtime image"
-weight: 4
+weight: 5
 description: See all of the options for controlling your apps and how they're built and deployed on {{% vendor/name %}}.
 ---